 - Vetches– Ethiopia

 Addendum: Grain Legumes vs. Legumes

-All grain legumes are agricultural crops which are intentionally grown for the harvesting of mature seeds.
-They are just, therefore, a small fraction of leguminous agricultural crops and much smaller as member of the entire leguminous plants.
+All grain legumes are agricultural crops that are intentionally grown for the harvesting of mature seeds.
+They are just, therefore, a small fraction of leguminous agricultural crops and much smaller as members of the entire leguminous plants.